This free, eight-week course will provide an introduction to American Sign Language. Classes meet via Zoom. Registration is required.

 If you have questions, please contact Katie Moellering, Adult Services Librarian, at 205-445-1118 or firstname.lastname@example.org

-Please note: our eight week sessions will repeat, so if a particular session is full, please register for a future session which will begin June 6 and October 3.
+Please note: our eight week sessions repeat, so if this session is full please register for the October session which will begin on October 3.

 EVENT TYPE: | Teen Events | Adult Events |